Let’s check in on some of the brands increasingly running your life.

 Consumerism drives climate change — sorry! — and there have been plenty of developments in the weird, dark world of retail this week.
 Let’s go:

 - Brands are yelling at Trump: Outdoor retailer and newly, weirdly posh brand Patagonia has declared outright war on the Trump administration.
-“The President Stole Your Land” the banner on Patagonia’s homepage read as of Monday, after the administration passed two orders cutting massive chunks out of Bears Ears and Grand Staircase-Escalante national monuments.
+“The President Stole Your Land,” the banner on Patagonia’s homepage read as of Monday, after the administration passed two orders cutting massive chunks out of Bears Ears and Grand Staircase-Escalante national monuments.
 Those formerly protected public lands are now open to private interests (read: fossil fuel extraction).

 - Brands are profiting from rural poverty: Dollar General, the super-discount chain, has grown in sales and profits over the past seven years by expanding into increasingly poverty-stricken rural areas devoid of economic opportunity.
 “The economy is continuing to create more of our core customer,” Chief Executive Todd Vasos told the Wall Street Journal.